 The Dead Sea is a popular place to visit offering more than a salty dip attraction for curious tourists.
 The air has a higher oxygen concentration in this area and its mineral-rich properties bring people from all over the world who are suffering from various types of skin diseases and rheumatism.
+There are several places to take a dip into the salty water, from hotel beaches, to private beach clubs, to public beach access.

 Getting from Amman to the Dead Sea is not too complicated, as there really are limited options on how to do it.
 The distance from Amman to the Dead Sea distance is only about 45 minutes by car, but there are no reliable and frequent public transit options, which really limits your options if you are planning just a day trip from Amman to the Dead Sea.